Leonardo-Boss/suckless-site/sta.li/faq.md

 the case.
 First of all, the kernel will load each static executable's .rodata, .data, .text and .comment sections only once for all instances into memory.
-Second, because each static binary has only been linked with the object files necessary, it has already been optimised at linkage time for memory consumption.
+Second, because each static binary has only been linked with the object files necessary, it has already been optimized at linkage time for memory consumption.
 When loading it, we don't require the kernel to map all dependent dynamic libraries into memory from which our binary might only use 5% of the functions they provide.
 So, in reality, the memory footprint is becoming